PAR-Government/Media-Journaling-Tool/README.md

 The python package and package version are automatically added to the list of software used by the manipulator.

+NOTE: At this time, the arguments are not typed.

 ## Arguments

 There are two special arguments: 'donor' and 'inputmaskpathname'.

 The system will prompt a user for an image node to fulfill the obligation of the donor.
 The transform function will be called with the user selected image (e.g. donor=image).
-Upon completion, separate Donor link is makde between the donor image node and the image node created from the output of the transform operation.
+Upon completion, separate Donor link is made between the donor image node and the image node created from the output of the transform operation.

 The system prompts for an image file to fulfill the obligation of the inputmaskpathname.
 The path name is provided the transform function (e.g. inputmaskpathname='/somepath').
 The tool does not load the image in this case.
 The image will be preserved within the project as the inputmask of the link, which references the image, upon completion of the operation.

-All other arguments collected by the user will br provided as strings to the transform function.
+All other arguments collected by the user will be provided as strings to the transform function.

 # Group Manager

 The Group Manager allows the user to create, remove and manage groups.
 Groups are sets of plugin image transforms.
 Only those transforms that do not require arguments are permitted within the group at this time.

 # Batch Processing

 The journaling tool currently supports a rudimentary batch processing feature.
 This is designed to operate on large quantities of images with the same type of simple manipulation.
 For example, 100 images are manipulated to have varying levels of saturation.
 These images can be specified with the tool’s batch feature, and will automatically generate the project, including the mask image and graph.

 At its core, the batch tool requires only 1 directory, a directory of project directories.
 It can be run with the following: